chrisnoonan98675/site/xl-deploy/concept/the-xl-deploy-work-directory.markdown

 When the XL Deploy server is running, files in the work directory may be in use.
 In addition, if a task is not finished before you stop the XL Deploy server, XL Deploy will recover the task when the server is restarted.
 After recovery, the task needs access to the files that it previously created in the work directory.

 Therefore, before cleaning up the work directory, verify that all running tasks are finished and archived.
-To do so, log in to XL Deploy as an administrator, open the Task Monitor, and **All Tasks**.
+To do so, log in to XL Deploy as an administrator, open the Task Monitor, and select **All Tasks**.

 After you have verified that there are no running tasks, you can [shut down the XL Deploy server](/xl-deploy/how-to/shut-down-xl-deploy.html) and safely delete the files in the work directory.

 ## How can I change the location of the work directory?

-If you want to store the work files in another location, you can change the work directory.
-To do so:
+In XL Deploy 5.0.0 and later, you cannot change the location of the work directory.
+However, you can change the location where XL Deploy stores `.task` files, which are normally stored in the work directory.
+To do so, change the `recovery-dir` setting in `<XLDEPLOY_HOME>/conf/system.conf`.
+After saving the file, restart the XL Deploy server.

-1. Create a file in the `conf` directory called `hotfix-context.xml`.
-Add the following content (replace `/tmp/work` with the desired work directory location):
+In XL Deploy 4.5.x and earlier, you can change the work directory.
+To do so, create a file in the `conf` directory called `hotfix-context.xml` and add the following content, replacing `/tmp/work` with the desired work directory location:

 		<?xml version="1.0" encoding="UTF-8"?>
 		<beans xmlns="http://www.springframework.org/schema/beans" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"